gregcusack/eth-brownie-bgp/README.md

 ```
 contract.IANA_addASN(1, acct.address, sigV, sigR, sigS)
 ```
-^ this will get reverted. see IANA.sol contract. function not validation signature (msgSigned).
+^ this will get reverted. see IANA.sol contract. function not validating signature (msgSigned).
 Will fail.

 Add ASN (2)
 ```